 - Clients can book online.
 With an online salon booking system, clients no longer have to wait for a salon to open up to call and make an appointment.
 How do clients book appointments online?
 A client has access to your salon’s calendar on the website, and can schedule an appointment using the scheduling system at any time.
 If clients need to schedule multiple salon services, they are able to easily add on what they want to one appointment.

 - Software configures with your calendar.
 Online booking syncs directly with your calendar and only shows your availability to clients.
 This prevents any double bookings or errors when making an appointment.
 Hair stylists are able to create schedules on a weekly basis.
 This override hours feature allows your employees to be more flexible with their schedule and take in extra appointments.

 - You’re notified of new appointments.
 Once a new appointment is booked, your salon is notified.
 You can accept or reject the appointment, so you still have full control over your calendar.

-- The scheduling software is integrated with your salon point of sale.
-With Square Appointments, you have a custom-build POS that helps you manage appointments and payments all from one app.
+- With Square Appointments, you have a custom-build POS that helps you manage appointments and payments all from one app.
 This can save you time, keep you organized, and create a convenient experience for your employees and clients.

-- Scheduling software can be accessed anywhere.
-A client can access your booking software online, and you can run your business on mobile, an iPad, a desktop, or any other compatible devices.
+- Salon scheduling software can be accessed anywhere.
+A client can access your salon booking software online, and you can run your business on a mobile app, an iPad, a desktop, or any other compatible devices.